-A one-time reminder fires once, then it’s done.
-Use these for deadlines, appointments, or anything with a single due date.
-Example prompts:| What you say | What GAIA schedules |
+These fire once, then they’re done.
+Use them for deadlines, appointments, or anything with a single due date.

 | ”Remind me to call the dentist in 30 minutes” | 30 minutes from now |